History of trams in Helsinki: 1999 onwards

 Starting in 1999, HKL received deliveries a fleet of low-floor Variotram trams from Adtranz (Bombardier Transportation since 2001).
 The new generation trams suffered from persistent technical difficulties and frequent break-downs, the entire batch needing to be refitted by the manufacturer in Germany.
 To cover for the missing trams, the city bought ten second-hand trams from Mannheim, Germany.
 To help pay for the second-hand trams, HKL was allowed to cover six of the extra trams completely in advertising, a sight rarely seen before on the streets of Helsinki.
 The purchase of the Bombardier trams was never completed due to the reliability problems.
 Instead, a deal was reached that required Bombardier to keep a certain minimum number of trams in operation.
 Bombardier opened its own depot in Helsinki for this purpose in mid-2008.

 The purchase of a new series of 40 low-floor trams was initiated in 2007, and the trams were eventually ordered from the Finnish manufacturer Transtech in December 2010.
-In preparation for the acquisition, in 2007–2008 one CCrotram TMK 2200 type tram built in Croatia was used for test running in Helsinki.
+In preparation for the acquisition, in 2007–2008 one Crotram TMK 2200 type tram built in Croatia was used for test running in Helsinki.
 Due to the hilly nature of Helsinki's tram network compared to that of Zagreb (for which the TMK 2200 type was designed), the TMK 2200 could be operated only on the relatively flat-terrain lines 6 and 8.
 The tram performed technically without problems.
 Passenger feedback was largely negative, but mostly concerned issues – such as the seating arrangements – that would be changed if the type were mass-produced for HKL.
 During the initial phase of the call for bids opened in late 2008, Alstom, Bombardier Transportation, CAF, Končar (Crotram), ON's Industry, Siemens, Škoda, Transtech and Vossloh (reportedly in collaboration with Heiter Blick) submitted tenders.
 Of these, Bombardier, CAF, Škoda, Transtech and Vossloh were selected for the second phase of the call for bids.
 In the end, Bombardier, CAF and Transtech submitted tenders and Transtech's tender was chosen.